 But when the stress is more or severe and prolonged, then the body produces more stress hormones/hormone-like substances, which can harm your physical and mental health.

 It is found that stress can adversely affect any system or any organ of the body.
+Following are the major organs that are affected due to stress.

 1. Brain and The Nervous System